Thairo Estrada Preview, Player Props: Giants vs. Cubs

 Thairo Estrada At The Plate

-- Estrada has 110 hits to go with a slugging percentage of .415, both of which are best among San Francisco hitters this season.
+- Estrada has 110 hits to go with a slugging percentage of .411, both of which lead San Francisco hitters this season.

-- Among the qualified batters in baseball, he ranks 32nd in batting average, 94th in on-base percentage, and 96th in slugging.
+- He ranks 47th in batting average, 96th in on base percentage, and 99th in slugging among the qualifying batters in MLB action.

-- Estrada has had at least one RBI in 33.3% of his games this season (32 of 96), with two or more RBI six times (6.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 32 games this year (33.0%), Estrada has picked up an RBI, and in six of those games (6.2%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.